Doug Muldoon Bio

 Chairman - FBINAA Charitable Foundation

-Co-Chair of the Florida Police Chiefs Public Private Partnership Committee
+Chair - Florida Police Chiefs Association - Public Private Partnership Committee

 Doug Muldoon is a Director of Law Enforcement Relations after a law enforcement career of more than 38 years.
 Doug is a retired Chief of Police for the Palm Bay Police Department in Florida, Director Muldoon serves as the liaison between ecoATM and the many law enforcement agencies it works closely with domestically and internationally to uphold strict, extensive security standards and practices made possible by its partnership with law enforcement.